 Creating a Buy One Get One Offer in WooCommerce

-The easiest way to add a buy one get one free offer in WooCommerce is by using Advanced Coupons.
-It is the best WooCommerce coupon code plugin on the market and allows you to easily create coupons and deals for your eCommerce store.
+The easiest way to add a ‘buy one get one’ offer in WooCommerce is by using Advanced Coupons.
+It is the best WooCommerce coupon code plugin on the market and allows you to easily create coupons and deals for your eCommerce store, including BOGO coupons.

 Upon activation, head over to Coupons » License.

-You can then enter your license key into the ‘License Key’ field.
-You can find this information in your account on the Advanced Coupons website.
+You can now enter your license key and the email address you used to purchase Advanced Coupons.
+You can find this information by logging into your account on the Advanced Coupons website.